nmermigas/Applied-Machine-Learning/README.md

 ## Project 3: Predicting CD Index of Academic Papers

 Project 3 is the centerpiece of this repository, focusing on predicting the CD Index of academic papers.
-Various prediction models, including XGBOOST, Random Forest, Multilayer Perceptron (MLP) Regressor, and a Neural Network, have been employed to achieve this task.
+Various prediction models, including XGBOOST, Random Forest, Multilayer Perceptron Regressor (MLP), and a Neural Network, have been employed to achieve this task.
 Additionally, Latent Dirichlet Allocation (LDA) has been used to analyze the abstracts of the papers and assist in feature engineering.

 ### Techniques and Methods Used: